-Sphere fitting.
-Once we have a new cluster assignment, we independently update the bounding spheres of each cluster $C_i$ .
-Starting from its old parameters, the cluster bounding sphere $S_i = (o_i, r_i)$ updates its center and radius in order to best approximate the points assigned to cluster $C_i$ .
-The best center and radius are determined using Eq.
-3, via while constraining $r_i$ to continue bounding all the cluster's assigned points.
+Sphere Fitting Once we have a new cluster assignment, we independently update the bounding spheres of each cluster $C_i$ .
+Starting from its old parameters, the cluster bounding sphere $S_i=(o_i, r_i)$ updates its center and radius in order to best approximate the points assigned to cluster $C_i$ .
+The best center and radius are determined using (3), via while constraining $r_i$ to continue bounding all the cluster's assigned points.
 The minimal $o_i$ is found using Powell's multidimensional minimization [14].

-$$\operatorname{argmin}{o_i} V(T, S_i) \tag{5}$$
+$$\operatorname{argmin}{o} V(T, S_i) \tag{5}$$

-Sphere teleportation.
-Like many variational methods, the algorithm easily gets stuck in a local minimum.
-To avoid this, we employ sphere teleportation, which is similar to the "region teleportation" in [4].
-Teleportation is triggered when insufficient error improvement occurs in cluster assignment/update iterations.
-The sphere having the maximum overlap ratio (and is thus most redundant) is chosen as the teleportation source and the largest error sphere is chosen as the teleportation destination.
+Sphere Teleportation Like many variational methods, the algorithm easily gets stuck in a local minimum.
+To avoid this, we employ sphere teleportation, similar to "region teleportation" in [4].
+Teleportation is triggered when insufficient error improvement occurs in cluster assignment /update iterations.
+The sphere having the maximum overlap ratio (and thus most redundant) is chosen as the teleportation source and the largest error sphere is chosen as teleportation destination.
 Overlap ratio is defined as the ratio of volume shared with at least one other sphere in the set to the total volume.

-After teleportation, the teleportation source sphere is deleted and the destination sphere is split into two.
+After teleportation, the teleportation source sphere is deleted and the destination sphere split into two.
 The two points farthest from each other in the maximum error cluster are chosen as the two initial sphere centers.
 Another iteration of point assignment and cluster update is then computed to evaluate this teleportation.
 If the new error is less, the teleportation is accepted.

-6 Applying sphere sets
+6 Applying Sphere Sets